imagingbook/gopro-file-renamer/README.md

 ![img.png](docs/images/renamer-gui-data.png)

 Click `Find` to select the start (root) directory of your GoPro files, then press `Start` to run the renamer.
-Activate `Dry run` to see all renaming actions whithout actually modifying any files.
+Activate `Dry run only` to see all renaming actions whithout actually modifying any files.
 Use `Quit` to exit the program.
 A protocol is output to the console.

 ## Run in command window or shell

-Altternatively, run the program by opening a command or shell window in the same location, then type
+Alternatively, run the program by opening a command or shell window in the same location, then type
 ```
 java -jar renamer.jar
 ```